Which Of The Following Is True Of Compressed Urls

 Q: Are compressed URLs bad for SEO?

 A: Using compressed URLs doesn't inherently hurt SEO, but it can make it more difficult for search engines to understand the context of the link.
-Using branded short links that include relevant keywords can mitigate this.
+On top of that, using branded short links that include relevant keywords can mitigate this.
 Always prefer using the full URL within the content itself for better SEO visibility.

 Q: What are the alternatives to using compressed URLs?